Tamilrjk/GeeksInformation/Task2/README.md

 # Employee Turnover Project

 ## Overview
-This project analyzes employee turnover in a company to identify trends and patterns.
+This project analyzes employee turnover in a company to identify trends and patterns.By analyzing historical employee data, encompassing job satisfaction, salary, work environment, and performance metrics, the model aims to identify employees at risk of leaving the organization.

 ## What is employee turnover?
 Employee turnover refers to the rate at which employees leave a company and are replaced by new employees.
 It is a critical metric for organizations, as it can impact productivity, morale, and overall business success.
 Employee turnover is usually expressed as a percentage and is calculated by dividing the number of employees who leave the company by the average number of employees during a specific period.